kartverket/skip.kartverket.no/docs/13-skiperator/04-api-docs.md

         <td><b><a href="#skipjobspec">spec</a></b></td>
         <td>object</td>
         <td>
-          SKIPJobSpec defines the desired state of SKIPJob<br/>
+          SKIPJobSpec defines the desired state of SKIPJob

+A SKIPJob is either defined as a one-off or a scheduled job.
+If the Cron field is set for SKIPJob, it may not be removed.
+If the Cron field is unset, it may not be added.
+The Container field of a SKIPJob is only mutable if the Cron field is set.
+If unset, you must delete your SKIPJob to change container settings.<br/>
         </td>
         <td>true</td>
       </tr><tr>
         <td><b><a href="#skipjobstatus">status</a></b></td>
         <td>object</td>
         <td>
-          ApplicationStatus
+          SkiperatorStatus

 A status field shown on a Skiperator resource which contains information regarding deployment of the resource.<br/>
         </td>